When it comes to workout programs people gravitate towards the ones that yield quick results.

 P90X promises a ripped body in only 90 days.
-Of course everyone is convinced that they’ll be able to keep up the rigorous workouts every day when they buy the product.
+Of course, everyone is convinced that they’ll be able to keep up the rigorous workouts every day before they get it.
 However, living up to the commitment is tougher than it seems on paper.

-At the end of the day P90X is a system for people that are already highly active.
-If you are like most people you’re probably looking to get off the couch but aren’t aiming to take on the lifestyle of an athlete either.
+At the end of the day, P90X is a system for people that are already highly active.
+If you’re like many people, you’re looking to level up your body but aren’t aiming to practically take on the lifestyle of an athlete either.
 The good news for this group is most P90X alternatives aren’t as physically demanding and they don’t take as much time.
 Once you master any of these you can always step it up a notch and reach for P90X.

 You won’t need fitness balls, rubber bands, and door clamps to get into cardio with Jillian Michaels.
 All it takes is a thirst for a high-intensity, high-impact cardio workout to get started.

-Be warned that DVD videos like 30 Day Shred and Ripped in 30 will kick your but if you are out of shape.
+Be warned that DVD videos like 30 Day Shred and Ripped in 30 will kick your butt if you are out of shape.
 Even the advanced crowd may find level 2 in 30 Day Shred a challenge.

 Variety is the name of the game in workout systems today.
 This is what maximizes muscle confusion so you get the biggest possible gains for the work you put in.

-As an example you may want to do martial arts one day, yoga the next day, Pilates the next, then toss in some R&B dance lessons.
+You may want to do martial arts one day, yoga the next day, Pilates the next, then toss in some R&B dance lessons.
 The best way to keep active is to follow your unique passions.